 Wanjiru is an advocate of the High Court of Kenya with 9 years post admission experience.
 She has practiced law in Kenya under various capacities with a bias on intellectual property law, corporate and commercial law.
 She is working on the intersection of Intellectual Property Law, innovation, start-ups, tech hubs and technology with an aim of informing the policy making process in Kenya.
 Wanjiru is passionate about agriculture and the law, women empowerment and intellectual property and its interface with the law.
 She is a convener, strategist, organizer and a participant of various IP forums in Nairobi and a two-time judge for IP and ICT Moot Court held at Strathmore Law School.

 Grace is an advocate of the High Court of Kenya.
 Her research interests are on ICT policy in Kenya and Africa, with a specialization in digital rights, governance and development.
 She has been involved in ICT policy processes for over 10 years.
 She has a Master of Arts in Contemporary Diplomacy from the University of Malta in 2016.
 She holds a Bachelor of Laws from the University of Nairobi and a post graduate diploma from Kenya School of Law.
 She also holds a higher diploma in Information Systems Management from Strathmore University.

-Betty holds a Bachelor of Commerce from Strathmore University in Finance and Business Administration, a CPA 5, and an MBA in Finance from USIU-Africa (2020).
+Kendi holds a Bachelor of Commerce from Strathmore University in Finance and Business Administration, a CPA 5, and an MBA in Finance from USIU-Africa (2020).
 She joined the team in 2014 overseeing all the administrative and finance functions of the Centre.
 Beyond CIPIT, she enjoys conversations on wealth creation, financial freedom and entrepreneurship.